Top Online Scams Used by Cyber Criminals to Trick You

 Cyber criminals have abused this scamming method for years by using the online dating services.
 They improved their approach just by testing the potential victims’ reactions.

-This scheme or this game may take place for several months or more in order to gain the trust of that person.
+This scheme may take place for several months or more in order to gain the trust of that person.
 In many cases, it even goes to the moment when a meeting is arranged.

 When this happens, two things may take place:

-In a recent romance scam case that was mediatized, a woman lost £1.6 million after she met two conmen on a dating site.
+- A woman lost £1.6 million after she met two conmen on a dating site

 8. Fake antivirus software